ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/arrays.md

 Now, have you detected something funny with the ordering of the elements?
 Come on, look closer.......
 They start with `1` and not `0`, now isn't that funny.
 CFML is one of the few languages were array indexes start at `1` and not `0`.
 So if you have a PHP, Ruby or Java background, remember that `1` is were you start.

+> **Hint** All CFML arrays in Adobe ColdFusion are passed by values, while in Lucee they are passed by reference.
+Please keep this in mind when working with arrays and passing them to functions.
+There is also the `passby=reference|value` attribute to function arguments where you can decide if you want to pass by reference or value.

 ## Arrays in Code

 Let's go ahead and model some code in CFML using our fancy REPL tool CommandBox: